Nghuynh07/Nghuynh07/README.md

 - :violin: I mostly enjoy instrumental music or soundtracks
 - :grimacing: I enjoy playing games (Not so much lately): Aion, Diablo series, League of Legends, WoW, Maplestory, Gunbound, Silkroad
 - :poultry_leg: I cook 90% of my meal.
 Other 10% can be anything
 - :muscle: I love working out.
-It has been a part of  my daily routine and healthy life habit
+It has been a part of  my daily routine and healthy lifestyle
-- 🤓 I really enjoy algorithm (Daily improving my skill on this)
+- 🤓 I really enjoy algorithm (improving my skills daily on this)

 ## 📫 How to reach me: ...